Skating Officials

 How do you become an NSO?

-Email nso@rosecityrollers.com or use our form to contact NSOs and we’ll get you started.
+Email officials@rosecityrollers.com and we’ll get you started.
 No special equipment is required to begin, so don’t hesitate to drop us a line!